Information researched and published on this site:

 Weekly and annual tables (NNDSS)

 CDC states on its surveillance overview that CDC publishes weekly and annual surveillance data for hantavirus cases in NNDSS notifiable infectious disease data tables, and that aggregated data from optional case report forms appear on the reported cases page.
 That means “current week” counts can look different from the long-running cumulative map because they answer a different surveillance question.
+If you are building a chart, pick one product, label it honestly, and do not splice weeks together without checking how late reporting works in your state of interest.

 May 2026 Andes virus cruise cluster: what CDC adds

 CDC’s “Hantavirus: Current Situation” page dated 8 May 2026 describes CDC’s response to an Andes virus outbreak linked to a cruise ship in the Atlantic, reported on 2 May 2026.
 The same page states that, to date, no cases of Andes virus have been reported in the United States as a result of this outbreak, and that overall risk to travelers and the American public remains extremely low.
 CDC also notes work with the U.S. State Department and state health departments for passengers who disembarked before the outbreak was recognized.
+That ship cluster is a different story from the 1993-style rodent exposure narrative most U.S. prevention pages emphasize, which is why CDC gave it a dedicated situation page instead of burying it in a footnote.

 Prevention and clinical urgency